Lance Anoaʻi: Professional wrestling career

-Independent circuit (2010–2024)
+Independent circuit (2010–2024, 2025–present)

 Anoaʻi debuted on April 3, 2010 winning a match for a show promoted by the National Wrestling League vs. Chrono Chris in Martinsburg, West Virginia.
 He was in World Xtreme Wrestling which is owned by his grandfather, Afa Anoaʻi.
 He often was involved in matches with his kins Samu, Afa Jr. and Sean Maluta.

 Anoaʻi wrestled for Maryland Championship Wrestling (MCW), debuting in August 2012.
 He made his debut for Pro Wrestling Syndicate (PWS) in 2012.
 At Supercard 2013, Anoaʻi was involved in a battle royal for the number-one contender for the PWS Heavyweight Championship on Night 1 and on Night 2, he had a match with Sonjay Dutt.
 Anoaʻi competed for the PWS Tri State Championship in a Six Way Match at PWS Return to Rahway on September 20, 2013, that included Craven Varro, Starman, Facade, Pat Buck and The Drunken Swashbuckler.
 At the Shane Shamrock Memorial Cup 2013, he fought Luke Hawx on August 10, 2013, and lasted until the semi-finals.

 In 2013, he made his first of many appearances in House of Hardcore (HOH).
 In April 2019, he won the 23rd annual East Coast Wrestling Association (ECWA) Super 8 Tournament.

+On August 17, 2026, Anoa'i announced that he will retire from professional wrestling in March 2027.